Hands-On Relay School 2026 Key Dates

 January 15, 2026 – Applications received after January 15 will automatically be waitlisted and will be accepted to the school if space becomes available.

-February 6, 2026 – Student who apply by January 15, 2026, will be notified by email no later than February 6, 2026, regarding acceptance into the school and track placement.
+February 6, 2026 – Students who apply by January 15, 2026, will be notified by email no later than February 6, 2026, regarding acceptance into the school and track placement.
 No one is accepted as a student until receiving notification of acceptance from Western Energy Institute.
-The price for students will be $750.00 USD.
+The price for students will be $750.00 USD and is subject to current sales tax rates for Cheney, Washington.
 Students will have two weeks following notification to register and pay for the school.

 February 15, 2026 – No student applications to be waitlisted will be accepted after this date.